Do you take too personally things people say?

 On other occasions, even if the other person did try to offend you intentionally, why accept, think, or dwell on what he or she said?
 It is absolutely useless and unnecessary to participate in the game of hurt feelings.

-You might say that it is easier said than done.
 When you feel hurt, insulted and angry, you cannot sweep these feelings under the carpet.
-Learning how to stop taking things too personally requires some effort effort and time on your part.
+Learning how to stop taking things too personally requires some effort and time on your part.
+You can learn to change your attitude and learn to react differently.
+This possible with a certain degree of emotional detachment.

 Taking things too personally and too seriously, makes life difficult, and often brings unhappiness and suffering.

-When you take things too personally and too seriously, you make yourself more vulnerable to hurt feelings, anger, frustration and unhappiness.
+When you take things too personally, you make yourself more vulnerable to hurt feelings, anger, frustration and unhappiness.
 Taking things too personally is like placing a heavy load on your back.

 The remedy is to adopt an attitude of emotional detachment.
 I have written a few articles about this subjects at this website: